How to set up a Team Live Event?

 - There are several roles available to organizers, namely: producer vs. presenterDepending on the chosen role, you can set up, share and moderate certain things before or during a Team Live Event.

-- In the settings, choose for which persons the live event should be available: persons & groups, the entire organisation or publicly.
+- In the settings, choose which people the live event should be available to: individuals & groups, the whole organisation or public.

 - Individuals & groupsOnly specified persons and groups can watch the live event.